Christian1984/modern-react-with-redux-course/README.md

 - semantic ui is a nice css library to quickly style components without heavy customization in the first place (https://semantic-ui.com/ and https://cdnjs.com/libraries/semantic-ui)
 - faker is a great library for creating example data for prototyping and testing (https://fakerjs.dev/guide/)
 - the chrome developer console's "Sensors" tab provides a way to override sensor data for testing and mocking purposes
+- HTML entities (like `&quot;` etc.) will not be decoded by JSX per se.
+Using `` is an option, but not good practice, as it makes an App XSS vulnerable.
+A better option would be to run those strings to an HTML entity encoder like [he](https://github.com/mathiasbynens/he), for example.